You might be surprised to find out that the common belief that man has (or is) an immortal soul is not a teaching that comes from the Bible.

 That belief is based on the false premise that each of us is an immortal soul living in a physical body, and when the body dies, the soul continues to live.
 If that were true, then the soul would need some place to go when the body dies—which brings us to the common conceptions of heaven and hell.

 The truth is a completely different scenario.
+We need to understand the purpose of life and why we die.
 When we understand what life and death are all about, we can know that something much better does await those who have died—but it probably isn’t what you thought.
 The Bible reveals that the soul is not immortal and after death a person goes neither to heaven nor to hell.

 The Bible's definition of a soul